arc-ch/pvt-chat/README.md

 - **Real-time messaging**: Messages are sent and received instantly, providing a seamless chat experience.
 - **Room creation**: Users can create new chat rooms by providing a unique room ID.
 - **Room destruction**: Chat rooms can be destroyed by the creator, deleting all messages and disconnecting participants.
+- **User authentication**: Users must authenticate with a unique username to join a chat room.

 ## Tech Stack